DIY Installing Crown Molding

 Correcting Cutting Mistakes

-If the piece you've cut is just a little too long, put it back on the saw and line it up siting down the blade to remove about half the kerf width and try the fit again.
+If the piece you've cut is just a bit too long, put it back on the saw and line it up while sighting down the blade to remove about half the kerf width and try the fit again.
 You can usually sneak-up on the right length in this way.
 If the piece is much too long, measure the wall and the piece again to determine where to make a better cut.

 If the molding is too short, caulk can sometimes work to fill small gaps, but if there is a large gap in the joint, cut a new piece to correct the error.
 Salvage any short pieces by joining them with a scarf joint to make longer pieces or use them for short runs like on a dogleg wall or around a window well.